• Home

 • Comments

-• Hands-free cooking - Toss it all in the crock pot and let it do the work while you focus on the rest of your meal.
+• Hands-off cooking - Toss it all in the crockpot and let it do the work while you focus on the rest of your meal.

 • Oven space saver - Leaves plenty of room for turkey, pies, or whatever else you've got baking for Thanksgiving Day.

-• Perfect timing - No rushin' to get it on the table.
+• Perfect timing - No rushing to get it on the table.
 It stays warm till everyone's ready to dig in.

 • Potluck hero - Easy to carry and serve straight from the slow cooker (no reheating needed).